scacchig/Synergy-Chess/README.md

 List of files zipped in RAR file :

-a) - 8 different .exe files of the latest development versions of Stockfish 15
+a) - 8 different .exe files of the latest development versions of Stockfish 15 (Windows x64 for modern computers)

 b) - 8 different NNUE networks that passed fishtest testing and achieved the status of default net during the development of Stockfish.